Hybrid Approximate Message Passing: Application to Group-Sparse Signal Recovery

-A general version of the group sparsity problem that falls within the Hybrid-GAMP framework can be described as follows: Let $\xbf$ be an $n$-dimensional vector with scalar components $x_j$, $j=1,\ldots,n$.
-Vector-valued components can also be considered, but we restrict our attention to scalar components for simplicity.
+A general version of the group-sparsity problem that falls within the HyGAMP framework can be described as follows.
+Let $\xbf$ be an $n$-dimensional vector with scalar components $\{x_j\}_{j=1}^n$.
+Vector-valued components could also be considered, but we restrict our attention to scalar components for simplicity.
 The component indices $j$ of the vector $\xbf$ are divided into $K$ (possibly overlapping) groups, $G_1,\ldots,G_K \subseteq \{1,\ldots,n\}$.
 We let $\gamma(j)$ be the set of group indices $k$ such that $j \in G_k$.
-That is, the $\gamma(j)$ is the set of groups for which the component $x_j$ belongs to.
+That is, $\gamma(j)$ is the set of groups to which the component $x_j$ belongs.

 Suppose that each group $G_k$ can be ``active" or ``inactive", and each component $x_j$ can be non-zero only when at least one group $G_k$ is active for some $k \in \gamma(j)$.
 Qualitatively, a vector $\xbf$ is sparse with respect to this group structure if it is consistent with only a small number of groups being active.
 That is, most of the components of $\xbf$ are zero with the non-zero components having support contained in a union of a small number of groups.
-The group sparse estimation problem is to estimate the vector $\xbf$ from some measurements $\ybf$.
-The traditional (non-group) sparse estimation problem corresponds to the special case when there $n$ groups of singletons $G_j = \{j\}$.
+The group-sparse estimation problem is to estimate the vector $\xbf$ from some measurements $\ybf$.
+The traditional (non-group) sparse estimation problem corresponds to the special case when there are $n$ groups of singletons, $G_j = \{j\}$.